piisa/pii-data/doc/chunks.md

 	 - tree documents have a `level` context field, and they may also have `section` field
  * *iteration* context fields provide information on _neighbouring_ chunks;
-   they are the `before` and `after` fields generated in full iteration, when the document iteration options contain the `context` field set to `True`
+   they are the `before` and `after` fields, generated in full iteration when the document iteration options contain the `context` field set to `True`